Harry Potter (film series): Critical response

 All the films have been a success financially and critically, making the franchise one of the major Hollywood "tent-poles" akin to James Bond, Star Wars, Indiana Jones and Pirates of the Caribbean.
 The series is noted by audiences for growing visually darker and more mature as each film was released.
-However, opinions of the films generally divide book fans, with some preferring the more faithful approach of the first two films and others preferring the more stylised character-driven approach of the later films.
+However, the films have generally divided fans of the books, with some preferring the more faithful approach of the first two films and others preferring the more stylised character-driven approach of the later films.

 Some have also felt the series has a "disjointed" feel due to the changes in directors, as well as Michael Gambon's portrayal of Albus Dumbledore differing from that of Richard Harris.
-Author J. K. Rowling has been consistently supportive of the films, and evaluated Deathly Hallows as her favourite one in the series.
+Author J. K. Rowling has been consistently supportive of the films, and evaluated the two parts of Deathly Hallows as her favourite of the series.
 She wrote on her website of the changes in the book-to-film transition, "It is simply impossible to incorporate every one of my storylines into a film that has to be kept under four hours long.
 Obviously films have restrictions – novels do not have constraints of time and budget; I can create dazzling effects relying on nothing but the interaction of my own and my readers' imaginations."